G-6-2.1.-1.-1 Central Oregon Community College Guidelines for Public Records Requests

 There are two types of public records requests:

-The first type of public records request is one that is verbally submitted by the requesting party for records that are incidental, readily accessible or reproducible at negligible cost, and are typically available for general public distribution.
+The first type of public records request is one that is verbally or electronically submitted by the requesting party for records that are incidental, readily accessible or reproducible at negligible cost, and are typically available for general public distribution.

 All other public records requests must be submitted in writing and will be granted or denied in accordance with Oregon Public Records Law.